 Property of CFF.
 All drawings, models, designs, formulas, methods, documents, creative works (including photographs, audio-visual and other multi-media materials), tangible and intangible items and work product (collectively, the “Work Product”) prepared for and/or submitted to CFF by Vendor in connection with the Services shall belong exclusively to CFF and shall be deemed to be works made for hire, “work made for hire” as defined in 17 U.S.C. § 101.
 Any Work Product or deliverable of the Services is the property of CFF and will not be made available by Vendor to any third party.
 Promptly upon the expiration or termination of the Terms, or upon the request of CFF at any time, Vendor shall deliver to CFF, in a form specified by CFF, all Work Product, documents and tangible items, including samples, provided to Vendor or created by Vendor for use in connection with Services, including, without limitation, all Confidential Information, together with all copies and abstracts thereof.
 If, for any reason, any Work Product does not constitute “work made for hire,” Vendor hereby irrevocably assigns CFF, for no additional consideration, its entire right, title, and interest throughout the world in and to such Work Product, including all intellectual property rights therein, including the right to sue for past, present, and future infringement, misappropriation, or dilution thereof.

 Trademarks & Logos.
-Vendor may not use, publish, distribute, or reproduce the names, symbols, designs, emblems, trademarks or logos of CFF without prior written approval from a CFF officer.
+Vendor may not use, publish, distribute, or reproduce the names, symbols, designs, emblems, trademarks, logos, or photographs of CFF without prior written approval from a CFF officer.
 In the event such approval is granted to Vendor, Vendor's use of the trademark or logo must be appropriate for and relate solely to the Services as outlined in the Terms.
 CFF may revoke approval previously granted to Vendor at any time.